-After, create a Hotspot in Configuration \rightarrow AP Zones \rightarrow Your Zone \rightarrow Hotspot WISPr \rightarrow Create New .
+After, create a Hotspot in Configuration $\rightarrow$ AP Zones $\rightarrow$ Your Zone $\rightarrow$ Hotspot WISPr $\rightarrow$ Create New.
 Adjust 192.168.1.5 to the IP address of your portal.

-Then, still on this page, in the Walled Gardens, make sure you add the portal IP address in this list.
+Then, still on this page, in the 'Walled Gardens', make sure you add the portal IP address in this list.

 Next, you will need to configure your WLAN to use the Hotspot authentication and point it to PacketFence.
-Also ensure you set Use the controller as a proxy.
+Also ensure you set 'Use the controller as a proxy'.

 Now, you should configure the Northbound API of the SmartZone so PacketFence can communicate with it.
-In order to do so, go in Configuration-System-Northbound Portal Interface and set the Password and save it.
+In order to do so, go in $Configuration \rightarrow System \rightarrow Northbound Portal Interface$ (Can be called "WISPr Northbound Interfaces" in newer versions of SmartZone) and set the 'Password' and save it.
 Keep the password closeby as it will be required for the PacketFence configuration.
 In this example, it will be passwordForNorthboundAPI.
+In case you're using a SmartZone High-scale, you can define a northbound username/password for each Managed Domain so that each of your customers can have their own credentials.
+In this case, define both a username and password and keep both closeby.